Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

-At the beginning of its activity, among the plants there was also a collection of palms, of which three (Canary Phoenix) still grow in the historical pavilion.
+At the beginning of its activity, among the plants there was also a collection of palms, three of which (the Canary Island Phoenix) still grow in the historical pavilion.

-Gliwice The Palm House together with the surrounding park has become the "green lungs" of Silesia.
-However, war damage did not escape her.
+Gliwice The Palm House and the surrounding park have become the "green lungs" of Silesia.
+However, it was not spared the war damage.

 In the winter of 1945, the Palm House Gliwice was devastated, and the frost destroyed almost the entire plant collection.
 It was reopened in 1947.

 The technical condition of the buildings deteriorating over the years has forced the complete modernization of the Palm House.

-The area of the Palm House Gliwice has increased after renovation to 2000m2, and the highest pavilion is currently 22 meters high.
+The area of the Gliwice Palm House has increased to 2000 m2 after renovation, and the tallest pavilion is now 22 meters high.

 The subtropical climate prevailing in this pavilion corresponds to the plants gathered here, whose common feature is their usefulness for man.

 We will not notice the impact of seasons on the development of plants here, because the specimens collected in this pavilion do not undergo a rest period.
 As in nature, the air here is humid and the temperature is quite high.
 The collected plants form the so-called "Floors", which is a characteristic feature of tropical rainforests.
 The cascade and small pond add charm to this place, and piranhas, peacock-eyed cichlids and African catfish diversify their stay in the Gliwice Palm House.

-The oldest and one of the most magnificent plants of the Gliwice Palm House are gathered here: palm trees - Canary Phoenixes over 120 years old.
-Papyri and pandans grow here in the ponds.
+The oldest and one of the most magnificent plants of the Gliwice Palm House are gathered here: palms - Canary Island phoenixes, which are over 120 years old.
+There are papyri and pandans in the ponds.

 Here, guests can relax in the gazebo and sit on the benches.

 In this pavilion, the humidity of the air and the ground is kept low, because all the plants present here have a common feature, which is the ability to store water.
 The most numerous group here is the cactus family - 2000.
 Among them there are 8-meter cereus and several-millimeter lithops, the so-called living stones.